AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

-In a similar manner to the exploratory tests we performed for our initial hypothesis, we also carried out a sensitivity analysis.
+In a similar manner to the exploratory tests we performed for our initial hypothesis, we also carried out an exploratory sensitivity analysis.
 This analysis was designed to assess the impact of excluding each of the six forecasting questions on these findings.
 This involved examining how the removal of each item, one at a time, affects the overall findings.
-We found that, except for Question 3, the pattern of results remained largely consistent.
-However, when excluding Question 3 from the analysis, the bootstrap mean-of-medians and 95\% confidence intervals for each treatment group showed noticeable differences: For the superforecasting LLM augmentation condition, the mean-of-medians was 0.10 (95\% CI [0.09, 0.11]), indicating relatively higher accuracy.
-In contrast, the biased LLM augmentation condition exhibited a higher mean-of-medians of 0.26 (95\% CI [0.26, 0.29]), while the control condition had a mean-of-medians of 0.13 (95\% CI [0.10, 0.17]).
-These findings suggest that Question 3 in particular contributed to the overperformance of the biased LLM augmentation condition compared to the other two groups which is in line with the results testing null hypothesis 1, where we also find Question 3 to drive this pattern of results.
-Importantly, compared to the pre-registered analyses, here we find a significantly reduced accuracy for the biased LLM augmentation but not the superforecasting LLM augmentation.
+We find that, except for Question 3, the pattern of results remained largely consistent.
+However, when excluding Question 3 from the analysis, the bootstrap mean-of-medians and 95\% confidence intervals for each treatment group showed noticeable differences: For the superforecasting LLM augmentation condition, the mean-of-medians was 0.11 (95\% CI [0.10, 0.12]), indicating relatively higher accuracy.
+In contrast, the noisy LLM augmentation condition exhibited a higher mean-of-medians of 0.28 (95\% CI [0.27, 0.31]), while the control condition had a mean-of-medians of 0.15 (95\% CI [0.12, 0.18]).
+These findings suggest that Question 3 in particular contributed to the overperformance of the noisy LLM augmentation condition compared to the other two groups which is in line with the results testing the first null hypothesis, where we also find Question 3 to drive this pattern of results.
+Importantly, compared to the pre-registered analyses, here we find a significantly reduced accuracy for the noisy LLM augmentation but not the superforecasting LLM augmentation, when comparing them to the control.

-We conclude from this that our data suggest that there is no clear picture as to the effects of LLM augmentation on aggregate level accuracy.
+We conclude from this that our data suggest that there is no clear picture as to the effects of LLM forecasting augmentation on aggregate level accuracy.
 Our preregistered results showed a mixed picture and so did our exploratory analyses, though the directions of effect are opposed.
-At the very least, our data do not convincingly show that the introduction of LLM augmentation reduces the wisdom of the crowd effects uniformly.
+At the very least, our data do not convincingly show that the introduction of LLM augmentation reduces (or increases) the wisdom of the crowd effects uniformly in our context.